imevanc/microfrontends-monorepo/README.md

 # 🌐 Micro Frontend Turborepo Starter
 Welcome to the Micro Frontend Turborepo Starter!
-This project demonstrates a monorepo setup for micro frontends using Turborepo. 🚀
+<br/>This project demonstrates a monorepo setup for micro frontends using Turborepo. 🚀

 ## 🏗️ Project Overview
 This repository follows a monorepo architecture to manage multiple micro frontends efficiently.
 It includes: